wjakob/rigol/README.md

 python -m rigol.bode
 ```

-This runs a sweep from 1 KHz to 10 MHz with 10V signal amplitude and displays a
+This runs a sweep from 1 KHz to 10 MHz with 5V peak amplitude and displays a
 live Bode plot.
-The script assumes that the scope is available at the IP
+The script auto-discovers the scope on the network (requires
-address ``192.168.5.2``, and that 10X probes measure the input and output at
+`zeroconf` package) or uses a default IP address.
+It assumes 10X probes measure
-channels 1/2.
-See below for the full set of command line options to change
+the input and output at channels 1/2.
+See below for the full set of command
-these behaviors.
+line options to change these behaviors.

 ### Measure and save to CSV